Post-Accident Drug Testing

 - Any cited violations should be corrected before the deadline set by OSHA and must submit required abatement verification documents.

-Kinds of Post-Accident Drug Testing
+Benefits of Random Drug Testing

 Drug testing may not be welcomed by every employee.
 However, there should be a need to provide a program wherein the employees are informed about the dangers of drug use and how it can greatly affect their jobs, their health, and the safety of their co-employees.
 Through this program, it is expected that employees would have a clearer understanding, and those who may already be involved with drug use/abuse may step forward and seek intervention.